How to Clean Dog Ears Safely in 5 Easy Steps

 Step 2: Get a Friend or Family Member to Help

-Dogs, much like us, can be a tad apprehensive about unfamiliar processes, and ear cleaning might just top that list.
-A familiar face – be it a friend or family member your dog trusts – can work wonders in keeping your pooch calm.
-If your furry friend is a bundle of energy, your assistant can provide a gentle yet firm hold.
+A familiar face – be it a friend or family member your dog trusts – can work wonders in keeping your dog calm.
+If your dog is a bundle of energy, your assistant can provide a gentle yet firm hold.

 Step 3: Prep the Ear

 Start by tenderly holding your dog’s ear and gently lifting it to straighten the ear canal.
 This simple action ensures the cleaning solution flows effortlessly, reaching the deeper recesses of the ear.
-For those delightful dogs with floppy ears?
-Feel free to flip them back, ensuring they’re comfortably out of your way during the process.

 Step 4: Grab Your Solution

-Gently hold the ear flap and carefully pour the solution into the ear’s opening, ensuring it fills the ear canal.
-A quick word of caution: don’t be surprised if your dog feels the itch to shake their head – it’s their natural reaction!
 Embrace it and allow your dog to shake.
 Afterward, a gentle rub on the ear will further aid in the cleaning process.
-If they wish to give another headshake, let them indulge.
+If they wish to give another headshake, let them.

 Step 5: Wiping & Pampering

-Ear Cleaning Essentials: Swift Tips to Remember!
+Ear Cleaning Essentials: Tips to Remember!

 - Safety First: Never venture deep into the ear canal.
 Stick to cleaning only what you can clearly see.
 And cotton swabs?
 A big no-no!
 Cotton swabs easily push debris further into the ear, and you can cause damage to the ear if you reach the ear drum.